codio-templates/processing-demo/.guides/content/Method-Overloading-f168.md

 ## Method Overloading

 Method overloading is another example of polymorphism.
 Method overloading occurs when you have a single method name that can take different sets of parameters.
 Imagine you want to write the method `sum` that can sum up to three numbers.
-The math involved with three parameters is slightly different that two parameters, which is different from 1 parameter, etc. Traditionally, if you declare a method that takes three parameters but only pass two, Java will throw an error message.
+The math involved with three parameters is slightly different than two parameters, which is different from 1 parameter, etc. Traditionally, if you declare a method that takes three parameters but only pass two, Java will throw an error message.
 Instead let's create a class that has two `sum` methods; one with two parameters and another with three parameters.

 ```java
 //add class definitions below this line